tighten/takeout/README.md

 ## Installation

 Takeout works on macOS, Linux, and Windows.
-First of all, make sure you have [Docker installed](https://docs.docker.com/get-docker/).
+To get started, make sure you have [Docker installed](https://docs.docker.com/get-docker/) on your system.

 You may use the dockerized version via an alias.
 Add this to your `~/.bashrc` (or similar):